glennmatthews/cot/README.md

       -d DESCRIPTION, --description DESCRIPTION
                             Description of this disk (optional)
       -n DISKNAME, --name DISKNAME
-                            Name of this disk (default: "Hard disk #" or "CD-ROM
-                            #" as appropriate)
+                            Name of this disk (default: "Hard disk #" or "CD- ROM #" as appropriate)

 `cot add-file`
 --------------